 The initials were produced specifically for this publication(1) and they all portray little boys (putti), who are performing medical works as described in the book: They are preparing body parts, dissecting bodies and curing people.

 The scene to the right shows the dissection of a live pig.
-It seems atrocious to cut in a live animal, but this method had in fact been recommended already in the 2nd century AD by Galen, who himself dissected monkeys and pigs.
-The title page of De Fabrica in the lower right corner shows a dog being brought in for dissection.
-In most of the 1555-editions a goat is brought in along with the dog.
+Today we find it atrocious to cut in a live animal, but this method had in fact been recommended already in the 2nd century AD by Galen, who himself dissected monkeys and pigs.
+The title page of De Fabrica shows a dog being brought in for dissection in the lower right corner.
+In the new frontispiece for the 1555-edition a goat is brought in along with the dog and the scroll at the bottom with Vesalius' royal privilege has become an "operations table" for animals with ropes and chains.
 In both editions there's a monkey in the lower, left corner.
 Valverde's anatomy book (see below) featured a monkey and a pig at the top of the frontispiece.

-he second edition was set with another and bigger type, and this apparently made it necessary to produce a new and bigger version of the 17 letters.
+he second edition was set with another and bigger type: 49 lines per page, instead of 57.
+Since the 17 small capitals had a height of 7 lines it was necessary to produce a new and bigger version of them.
 The new initials are 42 × 42 mm and have a single border.

 These new letters have the same motives but it can't be Johan Stefan van Kalkar who designed them, for he had died in 1546.
 The two series are also markedly different.
 The first series is reminiscent of the many other alphabets with children that were published in Basel: The backgrounds are hatched to fill up the plane, and the busy children are struggling to contain their thickset bodies within the frame.
 The new letters are more Italian and less rough; the backgrounds are lighter and there is more empty space.

 The 4 large initials were reused in the 1555-edition, and at the same time a V was added (picture to the right).